smanders/church/matt24.md

  28 For wheresoever the carcase is, there will the eagles be gathered together.

+ 6 And ye shall hear of wars and rumours of wars: see that ye be not troubled: for all these things must come to pass, but the end is not yet.

+ 7 For nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers places.

+ 12 And because iniquity shall abound, the love of many shall wax cold.

+ 14 And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come.

  29 ¶Immediately after the tribulation of those days shall the sun be darkened, and the moon shall not give her light, and the stars shall fall from heaven, and the powers of the heavens shall be shaken:

- 30 And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory.

- 31 And he shall send his angels with a great sound of a trumpet, and they shall gather together his elect from the four winds, from one end of heaven to the other.
+ 34 Verily I say unto you, This generation shall not pass, till all these things be fulfilled.

+ 35 Heaven and earth shall pass away, but my words shall not pass away.

  32 Now learn a parable of the fig tree; When his branch is yet tender, and putteth forth leaves, ye know that summer is nigh:

  33 So likewise ye, when ye shall see all these things, know that it is near, even at the doors.

- 34 Verily I say unto you, This generation shall not pass, till all these things be fulfilled.

- 35 Heaven and earth shall pass away, but my words shall not pass away.

  36 ¶But of that day and hour knoweth no man, no, not the angels of heaven, but my Father only.